quintel/etmodel/README.markdown

 # Deployments #

 Paolo can write some nice prose here about the deployment procedure and what mighty scripts to use...

+# Search

+If the full-text search doesn't work then probably thinking sphinx isn't running.
+You can start it with

+    `cap staging sphinx:rebuild_and_restart`

+Or, if the index has already been built

+    `cap staging thinking_sphinx:start`